Botanical Name for Fumitory: Fumaria officinalis.

 Possible Side Effects and Interactions of Fumitory

-If the herb is intended for therapeutic reasons is is advisable to do so under the care of a licensed herbalist or other health care provider knowledgeable about medicinal herbs.
+If the herb is intended for therapeutic reasons is advisable to do so under the care of a licensed herbalist or other health care provider knowledgeable about medicinal herbs.

 Until more research is carried out to document the herb’s safety, it is advised that children and pregnant or breastfeeding women do not use it.